inlets/inlets.dev/blog/_posts/2020-10-15-openfaas-public-endpoints.md

 From here you can now share your URL for your various functions by running `faas-cli describe FUNCTION`, this will give you a synchronous and asynchronous URL that you can enter into a third-party's webhook settings page.

-You can also host websites and APIs with OpenFaaS, as long as your Dockerfile follows the OpenFaaS convention of having a health endpoint and listening to HTTP traffic on port 8080.
+You can also host websites and APIs with OpenFaaS, as long as your Dockerfile follows the [OpenFaaS workloads convention](https://docs.openfaas.com/reference/workloads/) of having a health endpoint and listening to HTTP traffic on port 8080.

 Learn more: